 What are the benefits of getting the COVID-19 vaccine?

 Getting the vaccine will help keep you from getting COVID-19.
-The vaccines have been carefully evaluated, data from the COVID-19 clinical trials indicate the vaccines are more than 90 percent effective at preventing people who get vaccinated from getting sick.
-Vaccinations are safe, effective, and have saved hundreds of millions of lives.
+The vaccines have been carefully evaluated, and data from the COVID-19 clinical trials indicate that all three authorized vaccines are safe, effective, and highly effective at preventing severe illness and hospitalizations from COVID-19.
 The COVID-19 vaccine has undergone the same level of review as the vaccines for smallpox, polio, measles, mumps, rubella, meningitis, and more.

 More information about the Benefits of Getting a COVID-19 Vaccine is available on the CDC website.